Web-Vesna/cheesecake/README.md

     Daemon log level.
 Integer number 1..5 is expected. **1** means error logs, **5** -- trace.

-- **--telnet**
+- **--json**

-    Use telnet-specific protocol.
-For example, use JSON format instead of CBOR.
+    Use JSON as an encoder instead of CBOR.
+For debug purposes.

 - **--help**